AdsophicSolutions/AppBlocks.Autofac.Examples/src/RestAPI/README.md

 ## Source Files

 ### Program.cs
-The Main method in program.cs configures log4Net.
+The Main method in program.cs configures logging.
+The default implementation uses log4net.
+Pass command line parameter seri to use serilog instead..
 The method `CreateHostBuilder` is updated to include the line
 ```
 .UseServiceProviderFactory(new AutofacServiceProviderFactory())
 ```
-to inject Autofac in the service pipeline
+to inject Autofac in the service pipeline.
+The method ConfigureLogging adds logging to Asp.NET core logging builder.

 ### Startup.cs
 Add a new method